As we know, there is water vapor in the air that may range from 0% to 4% of air volume.

 There is a chart describing the dependence of saturation pressure from temperature

 The main method of measuring the humidity at a positive temperature is the psychrometric method.
-Moisture determination is carried out based on the readings of two thermometers with an accuracy of 0.1 degree Celsius.
-One thermometer measures the temperature of the air, and the second thermometer is wrapped in a damp cloth, so that it shows its own temperature, which depends on the intensity of the evaporation of water from the surface.
-The less water vapor is in the air, the stronger the evaporation from the surface of the second thermometer, and the lower the readings.
+Moisture determination is carried out based on two thermometers' readings with an accuracy of 0.1 degree Celsius.
+One thermometer measures the air temperature, and the second thermometer is wrapped in a damp cloth so that it shows its own temperature, which depends on the intensity of the evaporation of water from the surface.
+The less water vapor is in the air, the stronger the evaporation from the second thermometer's surface and the lower the readings.

-So, such system of two thermometers is called psychrometer.
+So, such a system of two thermometers is called a psychrometer.

 According the difference of temperature readings the current pressure of water vapor in the air is determined by the formula:

 where - the saturation pressure of the second thermometer